jshun/ppopp20-ae/README.md

 and with the large datasets is 1 TB.

-For a quick test, the user may download and run the scalability experiments on just two datasets (com-orkut and Rand1) by passing "QUICK" as an argument to the scripts.
+For a quick test, the user may download and run the scalability experiments on just one dataset (com-orkut) by passing "QUICK" as an argument to the scripts.
 The total storage required for these two datasets is 49 GB.
-(The download script will only download the two datasets if "QUICK" is a parameter, and will need to be rerun without "QUICK" if the user later wants to download other datasets.)
+(The download script will only download the com-orkut dataset if "QUICK" is a parameter, and will need to be rerun without "QUICK" if the user later wants to download other datasets.)

 ```